gmzi/edgarQ/README.md

 3. Make queries in either of these ways:
    - `http://localhost:3000` to see a basic form, add a ticker symbol or a filter value and submit to display all data as a prettified json.
    - `http://localhost:3000/api/<function>?ticker=<example>` to display a particular company concept. (replace `<function>` with any of the file names inside /api, and `<example>` with a valid ticker symbol).
 Sample request: `http://localhost:3000/api/net_income?ticker=meli`.
 Data is returned as a .json object with two fields: `_data` is pure .json data, and `name` is the same data formatted as an html string with `html <table>` tags added.
-   - `http://localhost:3000/api/filter?criterion=EPS&min_value=<example>`. (replace `<example>` with a valid numerical value) to get a filtered list of companies that have an EPS smaller than or equal to the provided value.
+   - `http://localhost:3000/api/filter?criterion=EPS&min_value=<example>`. (replace `<example>` with a valid numerical value) to get a filtered list of companies that have an EPS greather than or equal to the provided value.

 ## Updates